gustavgb/ivan/packages/ivan-web/src/content/getting-started.md

 import MyStyleComponent
 ```

-Then replace wrapped the content in this component:
+Then use this component to wrap the page content:

 ```
 import MyStyleComponent

 page
   head
-    title: My first IVAN site
+    title: My first Ivan site
   body
     MyStyleComponent
       h1: Welcome to my website!